 I love the way ricotta tastes in this because we always used it in our family’s lasagna, but I have also made these with cottage cheese and that totally works, too!

-I am looking for a meatless option – can I make these Zucchini Boats without the sausage?
+I am looking for a vegetarian zucchini boat – can I make these Zucchini Boats without the sausage?

 Yes!
-Just saute some veggies – bell peppers, extra spinach, even the inside of the zucchini that was removed for the boats – and use that as the first layer in place of the sausage.
+Just saute some veggies – red pepper, extra spinach, even the inside of the zucchini that was removed for the boats – and use that as the first layer in place of the sausage.
+You could also use beans for a little bit more filling for your boat.
 SOOO good.
-You can also use this Veggie Zucchini Boat recipe from Skinnytaste
+You can also use this Veggie Zucchini Boat recipe from Skinnytaste.

 Can Zucchini Boats be frozen?